Animals

 Most of the slaughtered reindeer are new born calves and that is why they are very important for the herder..

 In ancient times, people depended on animals for survival.
-Things haven’t really changed when it comes to the dependence on animals in some societies but it’s not necessary for survival anymore.
-Over time it became part of people’s identity and culture.
+Things haven’t really changed when it comes to the dependence on animals in some societies but it’s not necessary for survival any more.
+Over time, it became part of people’s identity and culture.
 I’m not sure how the possession and enslavement of animals is still looked over.
-Reindeer herding has been part of the livelihood of the indigenous culture in Lapland (the Sámi).
-I’m not writing to argue that but just highlight the usage of animals.
+Reindeer herding has been part of the livelihood of the indigenous culture in Lapland (the Sami).
+I’m not writing to argue that, but just highlight the usage of animals.
 We also need to think about this side of the story.

 Note that not all reindeer herders are Sami people.
 In Lapland, people now have access to modern day facilities and various food, many young Sami people live in cities and go to university, where they have a choice to not consume reindeer or any animal products.
-Moreover, reindeer herders use modern tech and gadgets e.g to track reindeer.
+Moreover, reindeer herders use modern tech and gadgets e.g. to track reindeer.

 It’s not the indigenous people’s lifestyle I want to discuss.
 What really bothers me is how reindeer products are promoted as a ‘local buy’ and their meat and skin promoted to tourists.
-These animals may not be treated as ‘farmed animals’ in factory farms but they are still a mere commodity, as humans take everything from them.
+These animals may not be treated as ‘farmed animals’ in factory farms, but they are still a mere commodity, as humans take everything from them.
 They are cattle that people profit from.
 The reindeer are caught, trucked off and killed in a modern day slaughterhouse.

 Please check out the work of undercover journalist Rich Hardy at Not as Nature Intended Instagram page: @notasnatureintended

-First of all, I don’t see how any adult finds it fun to make a poor animal pull you around.
+Firstly, I don’t see how any adult finds it fun to make a poor animal pull you around.
 I’m guessing the sleigh rides are aimed at kids.
 Reindeer, like horses need to be tamed to do this stuff and it is often done by harsh methods.
 I find it awful that people may whip, poke and prod them to make them go where they please.
 In Lapland, the animal welfare standards maybe high, however the usage of animals by humans in the 21st century is highly questionable.

 Next, the cognitive dissonance.
 Usually, the animals people eat are largely out of sight and people don’t give a thought on which an animal was killed and how for the product they buy on daily basis.
 But when people go visit reindeers, take rides and photos with them, buy reindeer shaped stuff, and can then get themselves to eat the flesh of the animal the same day – disturbing.